CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./groundwork_photos/step_37.png" alt="Unity Editor Home Page">

-30. Let's make a new script for our *Main Camera* object
+43. Let's make a new script for our *Main Camera* object
-    - Click on it to open its Component view on the right side.
+    - Click on the **Main Camera** to open its Component view on the right side.
     - At the bottom, click *Add Component* and type in the box *New Script*
     - Let's name the script *Player_Follow*
     - Once created, double-click to open it.